Generating Compilers for Qubit Mapping and Routing: Background and Overview of our Approach

 A common two-qubit gate is the \cnot gate.
 The \cnot gate is named for its action on the computational basis states as a ``conditional-not.''
 If the first argument, called the \emph{control}, is 1, the \cnot applies a \textsc{not} to the second argument, which is called the \emph{target}.
 If the control is in the 0 state, the gate has no effect.
 Another important two-qubit gate is the \textsc{swap} gate, which swaps the values of two qubits.

 \paragraph{Circuits} Quantum gates can be composed to produce a quantum circuit. \cref{fig:circuit-ex} shows a simple quantum circuit.
+This example merely demonstrates the structure of circuits; the computation it performs is not significant.
 Each horizontal wire represents a qubit---two qubits are present in this example---and the circuit is read from left to right.
 In this circuit, we first apply a \cnot gate to the two qubits (the top qubit is the control and the bottom qubit is the target), then a \T gate to each qubit.
 Equivalently, this circuit can be written as a sequence of instructions: $\cnot~q_1~q_2; \T~q_1; \T~q_2$.